ryo1miya/latex-typeset/README.md

 This package provides three functions, `latex-typeset-and-preview`, `latex-typeset-and-preview-region`, and `latex-preview-pdf`.

 They are available in any major-mode for LaTeX.
-This package assumes the process of making pdf as follows :
+This package assumes the process of making pdf (using dvipdfmx) as follows :

     .tex -> .dvi -> .pdf